henry132109/Cyber-Apocalypse-CTF-2022-WriteUp/Web/Mutation Lab.md

 The following files should also be checked:
 - /app/package.json
 - /app/index.js
+- /app/database.js
 - /app/.env

+From that we know that:
+- `Cookie-parser` is used.
+- the key used in cookie-parser
+- the admin name is indeed, "admin"

-From that we know that the key supplied to package `cookie-parser`.
-Cookie-parser stores both the session content and the cookie signature client-side:
+Cookie-parser stores both the session content and the cookie signature client-side.

 ![image](https://user-images.githubusercontent.com/26480299/169439066-b221f8d8-56e5-4f77-88a6-25e8363ebae6.png)
 ```